baconpaul/two-filters/README.md

 ## BP Todo

 - get those on screen with fixed mod matrix to cutoffs, resonances, morphs, mix and feedback
+  - Rate
+  - Smooth
+  - To F1C/M/R To F2C/M/R
+  - To FB, toMix

+Then:
+6. Set up your signing certs and undo the commented out bit in wf

+Later if it is popular:
 - show the modulated response in the ui also
-- Remove debug panel
 - CLAP non-destructive modulation

-Then:
-6. Set up your signing certs and undo the commented out bit in wf